Careers

 Our Recruitment Process

-Lenczner Slaght observes the guidance for recruiting summer and articling students set annually by the Law Society of Ontario (LSO).
+Lenczner Slaght observes the guidance for recruiting summer and articling students set annually by the Law Society of Ontario.

-Communications: All applications are acknowledged by email.
-We will advise you in advance whether we're going to contact you on Call Day, usually one week before.
-Interview details are also confirmed by email.
+- Communications – All applications are acknowledged by email.
+We will advise you in advance (usually about a week before) whether we're going to contact you on Call Day.
+Interview details are confirmed by email.

-On-campus Interviews: The Lenczner Slaght lawyers who visit your law school are looking to get to know you through an informal conversation during your interview.
-You can expect that they may ask for more detail around the academic and extracurricular activities summarized on your résumé.
-They are particularly keen to know more about your interest in litigation.
-At the same time, the on-campus interview is a great opportunity for you to ask us questions – to make sure you get a chance to get to know us as well.
-Everyone at Lenczner Slaght is happy to talk about why we love the firm.
-We attend OCIs at the following schools: Dalhousie University, McGill University, Osgoode Hall Law School, Ottawa University, University of Toronto, Queen’s University, Western University, Windsor University, and Toronto Metropolitan University.
+- "On-Campus" Interviews – The Lenczner Slaght lawyers you meet during OCIs are looking to get to know you.
+You can expect them to ask for more details around the academic and extracurricular activities summarized on your résumé.
+They will be particularly keen to know more about your interest in litigation and the qualities highlighted above.
+OCIs are also a great opportunity for you to ask questions and learn more about the firm.
+We participate in OCIs at the following schools: Dalhousie University, McGill University, Osgoode Hall Law School, University of Ottawa, University of Toronto, Queen’s University, Western University, Windsor University, Toronto Metropolitan University, as well as the Western Canadian and ITLANCA OCI processes.

-Call Day: You will begin receiving calls from law firms at 8 a.m. on the designated day to arrange in-firm interviews.
-If we call you, we will schedule your interview for Monday of the designated interview week.
+- Call Day – You will begin receiving calls from law firms at 8:00 a.m. on the designated day to arrange in-firm interviews.
+If we call you, we will schedule your interview for the first day of the designated in-firm interview period.

-In-Firm Interview: You will meet with four or more of our lawyers during your interview.
-You can also arrange to meet one of our articling students who can answer any questions you may have about the student experience.
+- In-Firm Interview – You will meet with four or more of our lawyers during your interview, and likely also one of our articling students, who can answer any questions you may have about the student experience.
 There is no need to send thank you notes following your interviews as they are not expected.

-Offers: We extend formal offers by telephone at 5:00 p.m. on the date prescribed by the LSO.
+- Offers – We extend formal offers by telephone at 5:00 p.m. on the date set by the LSO.

 Making Your Application